diessica/dotfiles/README.md

 # thanks

 We can learn about productivity just looking at the way people work everyday.
-I was highly inspired by [Holman](https://github.com/holman), [Mathias Bynens](https://github.com/mathiasbynens/dotfiles), [Deny Dias](https://github.com/denydias/dotfiles) and a lot of other people's workflow.
+I was highly inspired by [Holman](https://github.com/holman), [Mathias Bynens](https://github.com/mathiasbynens/dotfiles), [Deny Dias](https://github.com/denydias/dotfiles), [this question](http://stackoverflow.com/questions/171563/whats-in-your-zshrc), and a lot of other people's workflow.

 I can't agree more with [Holman](https://github.com/holman)'s thoughts on dotfiles: [dotfiles are meant to be forked](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked).